Chito Loyzaga: Early career

-Toyota in 1983.
-After Toyota disbanded, Loyzaga moved to Great Taste, where he became part of the team's dynasty of four straight championships.
+Ginebra

 In 1986, he was shipped to Ginebra San Miguel, where he spent all of his last eight seasons in the PBA, winning three championships.
 A seven-time recipient of the Philippine Basketball Association All-Defensive Team award from 1985 to 1992, Loyzaga made a name for himself as a straight-up defensive stopper, using his heft and quick hands to guard the league's best big men, including the great Ramon Fernandez, and later, Alvin Patrimonio.

 He retired from basketball after the 1993 PBA season.

 National team career

 Loyzaga also played for the Philippines men's national basketball team in the 1990 Asian Games where he distinguished himself by helping limit North Korean center Ri Myung Hun despite a height discrepancy of over a foot and a half between them.

+Post-retirement

+In 2002, Loyzaga became the fourth commissioner of the Metropolitan Basketball Association.
+He served as general manager of San Miguel Beermen, from 2004 until 2006.
+He was also a commissioner and executive director of the Philippine Sports Commission from 2010 to 2012.
+In 2013, he served as a basketball commissioner in the 76th Season of the UAAP.
+On April 9, 2015, he was appointed the Athletics Director of the National University for their Bulldogs sports program, replacing Junel Baculi.